Standard deviation: Unbiased sample standard deviation

-The error in this approximation decays quadratically (as }), and it is suited for all but the smallest samples or highest precision: for N = 3 the bias is equal to 1.3%, and for N = 9 the bias is already less than 0.1%.
+The error in this approximation decays quadratically (as }), and it is suited for all but the smallest samples or highest precision: for N = 3 the bias is equal to 13%, and for N = 9 the bias is 3%.

 A more accurate approximation is to replace N − 1.5 above with N − 1.5 + 1/8(N − 1).

 For other distributions, the correct formula depends on the distribution, but a rule of thumb is to use the further refinement of the approximation: